 However, there are some circumstances where enhanced custody could be denied.
 These cases include situations where an individual behaves poorly in custody, intentionally delays proceedings or when early release or parole is not applicable.

-If you have questions about presentence custody, or any other related matter, contact Hicks Adams LLP.
+If you have questions about presentence custody, or any other related matter, contact Hicks Adams.
 Our experienced criminal defense lawyers are ready to defend your rights in Toronto or anywhere in Ontario.
 Call us at 416-975-1700 or contact us online for a free consultation